Eating Tips To Get You Through The Holidays

 • Say Cheers, in moderation: If you are over 21, alcohol might be a part of your holiday gatherings.
 It is important to remember that even moderate alcohol intake can be associated with an IBD flare in some individuals, and drinking can potentially cause complications if you are on particular medications.
 Alcohol consumption is an individual decision, and through trial and error as well as open discussion with your physician, you can learn your limits and still enjoy the holidays.

 • Know yourself, but treat yourself: Ultimately, on these special occasions it is important not to forget your experiences and your understanding of your own body.
 You are your best judge of what you can tolerate.
 For instance, if you have a food intolerance or allergy, get information about the ingredients before you eat.
 But remember, this doesn’t mean you need to avoid trying new foods in moderation.
-Keep track of the food you eat during the holiday season and any resulting symptoms using our new interactive tracker GI Buddy (or download a writeable food journal).
+Keep track of the food you eat during the holiday season and any resulting symptoms.
 With this you can look back on what you ate, and know what you were able to tolerate for future occasions.
 Don’t be afraid to expand your diet choices, and remember that even some junk foods have nutritional value if you partake in them sensibly.

 • Be prepared: The main thing to remember is to always be prepared by knowing the tips above, and by thinking ahead.
 If going someplace for a meal or party bring a dish with you that you know you can eat, and that you can share with others.
 If nothing else, always have a snack on hand.
 Try eating before hand to limit what you might eat elsewhere or to decrease your temptation to try things which you know might not sit well with you.
 Finally, while talking about your IBD might be uncomfortable, it is important to be open and honest about your dietary needs in a way that makes you comfortable while acknowledging your needs with your hosts and guests as necessary.
 Simply explaining that you follow a medical diet, and having a bit of patience with the level of understanding others have, can go a long way.
 Your happiness and pleasure during the holiday season shouldn’t come down to what you can and cannot eat.
 After all, diet and nutrition are only part of the picture in managing your IBD symptoms.
 These tips can allow you to focus on what really matters: your health and the good company which surrounds you.